-Areas mapped by MAREANO in the perioden 2006 – 2012.
-Black Red dots show stations sampled by using the video-rig Campod, while black dots show stations where all the MAREANO sampling gears have been in use (video, grab, beamtrawl, sled, mutlicorer).
+Areas mapped by MAREANO in the perioden 2006 – 2013.
+Red dots show stations sampled by using the video-rig Campod, while black dots show stations where all the MAREANO sampling gears have been in use (video, grab, beamtrawl, sled, mutlicorer).

 Second phase: 2011-

-The mapping is to continue in the Barents Sea inclusive of the new Norwegian areas.
+The MAREANO mapping will continue in the Barents Sea inclusive of the new Norwegian areas.
 However, due to a scheduled revision of the Management plan for the Norwegian Sea in 2014, priority is as well given to the shelf areas of the Norwegian Sea.
-The field-mapping of the Nordland VI-area will be finished in 2012.
+The field-mapping of the Nordland VI-area was finished in 2013.